oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-giflib is a library for reading and writing gif images.
-It is API and ABI compatible with libungif which was in wide use while the LZW compression algorithm was patented.
+giflib is a library for reading and writing gif images.It is API and ABI compatible with libungif which was in wide use whilethe LZW compression algorithm was patented.

-**URL**
+**More Information**

 http://giflib.sourceforge.net/

 **Available Versions**::

-    5.2.1-GCCcore-8.3.0
+    5.2.1-GCCcore-10.2.0
     5.2.1-GCCcore-9.3.0
     5.1.4-GCCcore-8.2.0
-    5.2.1-GCCcore-10.2.0
+    5.2.1-GCCcore-8.3.0

 git